 If the police responded to the scene of your accident, their official report can help us establish fault.
 If your incident occurred on public property or at a private business, an accident statement from the property manager can also help us prove how another person’s negligence caused your injuries.

-How Can I Schedule My Free Consultation With an Attorney From D. Miller & Associates, PLLC?
+How Can I Schedule My Free Consultation with Someone from D. Miller & Associates, PLLC™?

-If someone else’s negligence caused your injuries, D. Miller & Associates, PLLC, might be able to help you recover compensation for your losses.
-We offer free, no-obligation consultations to our new clients, so you can learn more about the strength of your case and your potential legal options.
+If someone else’s negligence caused your injuries, D. Miller & Associates, PLLC™ might be able to help you recover damages.
+We offer free, no-obligation consultations so you can learn more about the strength of your case and your potential legal options.

 Related Frequently Asked Questions